Contact Lenses in Bellingham, Mount Vernon, Whidbey, Stanwood & Sedro Woolley

 - Presbyopia (this causes a need for reading glasses as we age)

-It is extremely important to have a contact lens that fits the cornea properly to ensure good corneal health.
-For this reason an average of four to five visits are required to complete a specialty fitting process.
-After a specialty contact lens fitting is complete, it is not uncommon to follow up with your doctor twice a year until your corneal condition is stable.
-We also have a cornea specialist on staff if treatment beyond contact lenses is required for your corneal condition If you have any questions or think you may be a candidate for a specialty contact lens, please contact our office for more information.
+We have a cornea specialist on staff if treatment beyond contact lenses is required for your condition.
+If you have any questions or think you may be a candidate for a specialty contact lens, please contact our office for more information.

 We are members of VSP, Group Health, and many other plans and are happy to bill your insurance should you have a contact lens benefit.
 For your convenience, you can pick up your contact lens order at any of our locations.